WATCH THE VIDEO NOW:

 Before we get into this great recipe, I feel I need to set the record straight.
 This isn't actually real moonshine made famous by the cooks of white lightning, tub thumper, corn squeezing or whatever you want to call the real thing.

-What it is though, is a high proof mix of autumn time deliciousness.
+What it is, though, is a high-proof mix of autumn-time deliciousness.
 This apple pie moonshine alternative is sure to please anyone of legal age to enjoy a taste.
-Be careful though, this recipe makes a very smooth drink that tastes just a like liquid apple pie.
-You have been warned.
+It uses no apple pie spice, and yet you'd swear you're drinking a pie.

 Apple Pie Moonshine

-- About 1 cup of Captain Morgan Spiced Rum – Two cups tastes pretty good also... just saying.
+- About 1 cup of Captain Morgan Spiced Rum (two cups tastes pretty good also... just saying).

-- 10 Cinnamon Sticks
+- 10 cinnamon sticks

 This recipe comes together very quickly.
-Simply combine the cinnamon sticks, apple cider, and apple juice in the large stock pot.
+Simply combine the cinnamon sticks, apple cider, and apple juice in the large pot.
 Bring it all to a mild simmer and add in the sugars.

 Allow it several hours to reach a lower temperature.
 If you add in the alcohol too soon, the higher temperature will evaporate some of the alcohol content.